hadley/adv-r/Vocabulary.md

 # Vocabulary

-An important part of being a competent R programming is having a good working vocabulary.
+An important part of being a competent R programmer is having a good working vocabulary.
 Below, I have listed the functions that I believe consistute such a vocabulary.
 I don't expect you to be intimately familiar with the details of every function, but you should at least be aware that they all exist.

-I came up with this list by looking through all functions in `base`, `stats`, and `utils`, and extracting those those that I think are most useful.
-The list also included a few pointers to particularly important functions in other packages, some of the more important options.
+I came up with this list by looking through all functions in `base`, `stats`, and `utils`, and extracting those that I think are most useful.
+The list also includes a few pointers to particularly important functions in other packages, and some of the more important options.

 ## The basics